maliMirkec/personal-website/site/articles/my-favorite-netlify-features.md

 The project should be ready in a matter of minutes and you could start configuring it for your needs right away.
 Start by choosing the site name.

->“ The site name determines the default <abbr>URL</abbr> for your site.
+> “The site name determines the default <abbr>URL</abbr> for your site.
 Only alphanumeric characters and hyphens are allowed.”

 Netlify randomly creates a default name for a new project.
 If you don’t like the name, choose your own and make it one that would be much easier for you to remember.